-Playhouse 2 has been the home of amateur theatre company ‘Crompton Stage Society’, since 1966 and produces and hosts a wide variety of entertainment, professional as well as amateur, each year.
+Playhouse 2 has been the home of amateur theatre company ‘Crompton Stage Society’, since 1966.
+It produces and hosts a wide variety of entertainment, professional as well as amateur, each year.

-The theatre is solely owned and operated by the Society’s membership with no regular external funding and new recruits to help run the theatre are more than welcome.
+The theatre is solely owned and operated by the Society’s membership with no regular external funding.
+New recruits to help run the theatre are more than welcome.
 Crompton Stage Society is a registered charity 246831.